• Published April 1, 2024

 3. Commit.

-Successful leaders made sure their own beliefs and behaviors supported change, too.
+Successful change leaders made sure their own beliefs and behaviors support the change, too.
 Change is difficult, but leaders who negotiated it successfully were resilient and persistent, and willing to step outside their comfort zone.
 They also devoted more of their own time to the change effort and focused on the big picture.
-Unsuccessful leaders failed to adapt to challenges, expressed negativity, and were impatient with a lack of results.
+Unsuccessful change leaders failed to adapt to challenges, expressed negativity, and were impatient with a lack of results.

 Becoming an Effective Change Leader